 And so on.
 Continue up the pyramid until you fail at an exercise like pull-ups, knee-ups or push-ups.
-THEN try to repeat in reverse order.
-If you can go all the way up to 10 and back to 1, that equals the following in 19 sets:
+Then try to repeat in reverse order.
+If you can go all the way up to 10 and back to one, that equals the following in 19 sets:

 100 pull-ups and leg tucks/knee-ups

-38 sets of 25m sprints, carries, drags or med ball throws
+38 sets of 25-meter sprints, carries, drags or medicine ball throws

-That is how you mix in the events of the Army Combat Fitness Test into a Pyramid Workout.
-We tested it out this year a few times, and it is a good workout that takes about 90 minutes if you go 1 to 10 and back to 1.
-But if you do a workout of 1-7-1, you can significantly reduce the volume of repetitions and distances travels by 50%.
+That is how you mix in the events of the Army combat fitness test into a Pyramid workout.
+We tested it out this year a few times, and it is a good workout that takes about 90 minutes if you go one to 10 and back to one.
+But if you do a workout of 1-7-1, you can reduce the volume of repetitions and distances travels by 50%.
 Give it a shot.